Integrative and Functional Nutrition – The Intersection of Science and Self

 The primary purpose of Saybrook University Masters Integrative and Functional Nutrition degree is preparation to practice advanced integrative and functional nutrition therapies, as well as introduce mind-body skills, mindfulness and meditation practices, and other integrative healthcare approaches that can be incorporated into practice.
 Additionally, this degree is preparation for advanced doctoral studies in nutrition or other health care-related professions.

-Saybrook University Masters Integrative and Functional Nutrition degree graduates meet the academic requirements for the Certification Board for Nutrition Specialist (CBNS) Certified Nutrition Specialist (CNS) credential, with 9 semester hours in nutrition (MBM 5670, MBM 5611, MBM 5676), 6 semester hours in biochemistry (MBM 5671 and 3 hours as a program prerequisite), 3 semester hours in physiology (MBM 5678), and 12 semester hours of clinical and life sciences (MBM 5536 and program prerequisites in biology, chemistry, and organic chemistry), Additionally, the Practicum in Integrative and Functional Nutrition course (MBM 5679) provides 200 supervised practice hours of the 1,000 hours required of CNS applicants to sit for the Certified Nutrition Specialist (CNS) exam.
-The CBNS reviews course descriptions and applicant’s transcripts to determine eligibility.
+Saybrook University Masters Integrative and Functional Nutrition degree graduates meet the academic requirements for the Certification Board for Nutrition Specialist (CBNS) Certified Nutrition Specialist (CNS) credential, with 9 semester hours in nutrition (MBM 5670, MBM 5611, MBM 5676), 6 semester hours in biochemistry (MBM 5671 and 3 hours as a program prerequisite), 3 semester hours in physiology (MBM 5678), and 12 semester hours of clinical and life sciences (MBM 5536, MBM 5673, MBM 5675), Additionally, the required Practicum in Integrative and Functional Nutrition course (MBM 5679) provides 200 supervised practice hours of the 1,000 hours required of CNS applicants to sit for the Certified Nutrition Specialist (CNS) exam.
+Students may also take the elective Advanced Practicum in Integrative and Functional Nutrition to acquire an additional 200 hours, for a total of 400 supervised practice hours.
+The CBNS reviews course descriptions and applicant’s transcripts to determine eligibility for the CNS examination.
 To learn more about becoming a CNS, see http://cbns.org

 The Saybrook University Masters in Integrative and Functional Nutrition program does not lead to eligibility to sit for the Commission on Dietetic Registration (CDR) registration exam for Registered Dietitian Nutritionists (RDN) credential.